cupnoodle/fluffyes/62-bottom-card.md

-# Replicating Facebook's Draggable Bottom Card using Auto Layout
+# Replicating Facebook's Draggable Bottom Card using Auto Layout - Part 1/2

 There's a popular trend in recent iOS apps which when user tap a button, a card-like modal will appear from the bottom and user can drag to expand, contract, or dismiss it.
 Facebook and Slack app uses this UI design :